wravoc/harden-freebsd/README.md

 #### Secure Password Settings

-The newly applied settings will not take affect until you reset your password.
+The newly applied settings will not take effect until you reset your password.

 ---